How eCommerce Content Teams Can Leverage AI to Prep For Amazon Prime Day

 2. Banish Amazon restricted keywords from your descriptions

-On Amazon, there are certain keywords that are blacklisted or “restricted,” so to speak.
-(You can access the full restricted keyword list here.)
+On Amazon, there are certain keywords that are blacklisted or “restricted,” so to speak—and using them in your product descriptions can have serious consequences for your business.
+(Just to be safe, you can view the full restricted keyword list here.)

-• If you use these keywords often enough, Amazon will penalize you by either hiding your listing, removing it, or banning you as a seller.
+- If you use these keywords often enough, Amazon will penalize you by either hiding your listing, removing it, or banning you as a seller (yikes).

-All of this brings us to one conclusion: It’s time to banish these Amazon restricted keywords from our product descriptions (especially near bonanza events such as the Amazon Prime Day Sale).
+All of this brings us to one conclusion: It’s time to banish these Amazon restricted keywords from your product descriptions (especially near blockbuster events such as the Amazon Prime Day Sale).

 This feature will allow you to add all the Amazon restricted keywords to your Restricted Keyword Set.
 You can also ask Describely to refrain from using certain keywords or phrases that are not to your liking.
-(You can even choose to remove certain keywords from Describely’s Amazon-restricted keyword list.)
+(You can even choose to remove certain keywords from Describely’s Amazon-restricted keyword list and set other AI Content Rules that align with your brand guidelines and sales platform requirements.)

 3. Add need-to-know product details with data enrichment